-Plug ins take over where your regular software stops.
+Plug ins are like add-on programs which work from within your regular software.
 They provide specialised effects or in-depth tools – or simply a an easier way of working – that aren't part of mainstream photo-editing applications.

 Others include Topaz Studio and the MacPhun Creative Kit.
-Some programs that started out as plug ins now work as standalone applications too, including Alien Skin Exposure X2 and ON1 Photo RAW.
+Some programs that started out as plug ins now work as standalone applications too, including Alien Skin Exposure X and ON1 Photo RAW.

 Plug ins need a 'host' application, usually Photoshop, Lightroom or – for those still using it – Aperture.
 Other host apps can often work with plug-ins with a little manual configuration.

-If you had to characterise these two types of software you might say that 'host' apps offer routine image enhancements and adjustments while plug-ins provide inspiration and ideas.
-That’s a very crude generalisation, but it gives some idea of the relationship between these two types of software.
+If you had to characterise these two types of software you might say that 'host' apps offer routine image enhancements and adjustments while plug-ins provide inspiration and ideas, though the boundaries are becoming blurred.